-At October 12, 2004, we had seven full-time employees, comprised of our Chief Executive Officer, our Chief Science Officer, our Director of Administrative Services, a research scientist, a research associate, our senior bioengineer and a lab manager.
+At November 9, 2005, we had six full-time employees, comprised of our Chief Executive Officer, our Chief Science Officer, our Chief Financial Officer, our Director of Administrative Services, and two research scientists.
 We utilize, whenever appropriate, contract and part time professionals in order to conserve cash and resources.
 We believe our employee relations are good.
 None of our employees is represented by a collective bargaining unit.